moemily123819/Pyber_analysis/readme.md

 ### Deployment :

-The python script, pyber.py can be run in jupyter notebook.
+The python script, pyber.ipynb can be run in jupyter notebook.